Agenda 2024 - Stefaan van Biesen

 • Member of ArtScie Exhibits community Berlin Germany Humboldt University • Mary Patricia Warming (USA).

-• Member of Like the Black Mulberry, Memorial tree & asbestos project Belgium 2024 > 2025.
+• Member of The Mulberry Society, Memorial tree & asbestos project Belgium 2024 > 2025.

 • Member of the Grand Jury, Sound Walk September Awards of walk · listen · create (WLC) 2025.